Tahmid2019/Doc_ML_Process/Classification_Problem.md

 Ultimately, the goal is to select a metric that aligns with the business objectives and the costs associated with different types of classification errors.
 No single metric is universally best; the choice should be tailored to the specific context of the classification task at hand.
 It is often beneficial to evaluate models using multiple metrics to gain a comprehensive view of their performance.

-# Model Training and Output Metrics in Classification
+# Model Training and Output Metrics in Classification Problems

 ## Overview
 Training a classification model involves fitting the model to the training data and monitoring its performance through various output metrics.
 This process is critical to ensure that the model not only learns patterns from the training data but also generalizes well to unseen data.